 SARGENT: The film is as much about presenting a black history as it is about your vision of a black cinema.

 JAFA: I have a very simple mantra and it's this: I want to make black cinema with the power, beauty, and alienation of black music.
 That's my big goal.
 The larger preoccupation is how do we force cinema to respond to the existential, political, and spiritual dimensions of who we are as a people.
 Music to me is a convenient marker of that.
-Music is the one space in which we [as black people] know we have totally actualized ourselves in; even though we keep inventing shit we don't ever have to write another song to contribute as magnificently as we already have.
-So cinema [is] like the music—that's what Love Is the Message is trying to do.
+Music is the one space in which we [as black people] know we have totally actualized ourselves; even though we keep inventing shit we don't ever have to write another song to contribute as magnificently as we already have.
+So a cinema like the music—that's what Love Is the Message is trying to do.

 SARGENT: That's the message?
 To make cinema match the intensity of black music?